 VLOOKUP lets Excel do the hard work of matching up a value from one spreadsheet to another.
 It saves time and is an essential Excel tool.

-Type into your formula bar =VLOOKUP and complete the formula using the instructions below.
+Type into your formula bar =VLOOKUP( and enter the first cell in the reference column.

-All done!
-Remember to copy and ‘paste values’ to ensure you the results remain and not the formula.
+Remember to copy and ‘paste values’ to ensure the results remain and not the formula.
 If for any reason your lookup table moves or is deleted, so will your results.